 - Isavuconazole is contraindicated in patients with familial short QTc syndrome and should be used with caution in patients with hematologic malignancies.

 - Posaconazole is contraindicated in pregnancy.
 Caution is advisable in patients with electrolyte abnormalities, renal insufficiency, cardiomyopathy, torsades de pointes, or medical history/family history/congenital prolonged QTc interval.

 Terbinafine should be utilized with caution or avoided in patients with hypersensitivity reactions, depression, gastrointestinal issues, liver failure, and immune suppression secondary to hematologic effects.

-All of the echinocandins are contraindicated in patients with hypersensitivities to any of the echinocandin drugs, or dosage form components.
+All echinocandins are contraindicated in patients with hypersensitivities to any of the echinocandin drugs or dosage form components.
 Caspofungin should be used with caution in hepatic impairment.

-Flucytosine carries a FDA boxed warning, warning that this agent should be used with extreme caution in renal impairment and that hematologic, hepatic, and renal function should have close monitoring.
-This agent is contraindicated in patients with hypersensitivities to this drug or its components, first trimester pregnancies, and women that are breastfeeding.
+Flucytosine carries an FDA boxed warning that this agent should be used with extreme caution in renal impairment and that hematologic, hepatic, and renal function should have close monitoring.
+This agent is contraindicated in patients with hypersensitivity to this drug or its components, first trimester pregnancies, and breastfeeding women.
 Caution is advisable with this agent in patients with renal impairment, hepatic impairment, bone marrow depression, and pregnant patients in their second or third trimester.

 The quinolines iodoquinol and clioquinol are contraindicated in patients with hypersensitivities to the drugs or their components.